matrixorigin/neolink.ai-docs/docs/QuickStart/playground getstarted.md

 ---
 sidebar_position: 2
-title: Using Model Services
+title: Using Model Service
-sidebar_label: Using Model Services
+sidebar_label: Using Model Service
 ---

-The Model Hub hosts various types of intelligent models, which you can access and use through API calls.
+The Model Service hosts various types of intelligent models, which you can access and use through API calls.

 ## Steps